Policy brief

 About the authors

-• Guntram B. Wolff
+Guntram B. Wolff

-He joined Bruegel from the European Commission, where he worked on the macroeconomics of the euro area and the reform of euro area governance.
-Prior to joining the Commission, he was coordinating the research team on fiscal policy at Deutsche Bundesbank.
+Guntram joined Bruegel from the European Commission, where he worked on the macroeconomics of the euro area and the reform of euro area governance.
+Prior to joining the Commission, he worked in the research department at the Bundesbank, which he joined after completing his PhD in economics at the University of Bonn.
 He also worked as an external adviser to the International Monetary Fund.
+He is fluent in German, English, and French.
+His work is regularly published and cited in leading media.

-• Uri Dadush
+Uri Dadush

 Uri Dadush is a Non-resident fellow at Bruegel, based in Washington DC, and a Research Professor at the School of Public Policy at the University of Maryland where he teaches courses on trade policy and on macroeconomic analysis and policy.
 He is also a Non-Resident Fellow at the Policy Center for the New South in Rabat, Morocco and Principal of Economic Policy International LLC, providing consulting services to international organizations.
 He was a co-chair of the Trade, Investment and Globalization Task-Force of the T20 and Vice-Chair of the Global Agenda Council on Trade and Investment at the World Economic Forum.